-Since her American debut with the Seattle Symphony at 17 as winner of the Seattle Young Artists competition, Julie Lowe has performed in numerous solo and chamber music concerts in Albania, Austria, Belgium, Brazil, Canada, England, France, Germany, Greece, Japan, Spain and the United States and has made solo recordings for the Canadian Broadcasting Corporation (CBC) and West German Radio (WDR).
+Since her American debut with the Seattle Symphony at 17 as winner of the Seattle Young Artists competition, Julie Lowe has performed in Albania, Austria, Belgium, Brazil, Canada, England, France, Germany, Greece, Japan, Spain and the United States and has recorded for the Canadian Broadcasting Corporation (CBC) and West German Radio (WDR).

 Her performance studies with some of the world’s most renowned musicians include Lee Kum-Sing, Louis Kentner, Guenter Ludwig, Carmen and Hans Graf, Gyorgy Sebok and chamber music with the famed Amadeus Quartet.
 After receiving her Performance Certificate from the Vancouver Academy of Music/S.K.
 Lee College, she completed her Bachelor of Music degree (Music Performance) from the University of British Columbia, before moving to Europe to finish her studies in London (England), Cologne (Germany: Musikhochschule Koeln) and Vienna (Austria: Universitaet fuer Musik and Darstellende Kunst Wien).
 She received her Konzertexamen, Germany’s highest degree in music performance, from the Musikhochschule Koeln.

 Upon returning to Vancouver, she has taught as a member of the piano faculty at the Vancouver Academy of Music/S.K.
 Lee College.

 Since 2014, Julie has partnered with Hope2Offer Ministries Canada to combine her spiritual and musical backgrounds in a unique ministry, whereby she parallels the personal challenges which she has gone through with those of many classical composers.
 Encouraging the audience to reflect on their own life events, she brings them to consider what difference a relationship with Jesus Christ could make in their lives as He has made in hers.
 These testimony concert mission trips have taken her from the tsunami devastated areas of Japan to her musical roots in Germany, from favourite cities in the US to the Amazon rain forest.
 Plans for 2020 were to include concerts in Canada, the US and Europe before the coronavirus pandemic.

 From Rev. Dr. Ken Shigematsu, Senior Pastor of Tenth Church, Vancouver, Canada